 We welcome applications from absolutely anyone who cares about our collective capacity to imagine completely different economic systems.
 It will help if you are a speculative fiction author, economist, anthropologist, social scientist, but it’s not necessary.

-To apply, write a short letter of intent to email@example.com.
+To apply, write a short letter of intent to firstname.lastname@example.org.
 Explain how you propose to go about building this world.
 Add a CV, or a link to one, or a link to your personal website, or anything else that allows us to learn more about you.
+If you are a graphic or video artist, we would like to see a couple of samples of your work.
 We may ask for a call to ask you some questions and clarifications.

 There is no deadline per se, we review the applications as they come and stop when we find a suitable candidate.
 If you have questions, just ask them here; or in the online information session that takes place on October 16th, at 2pm Brussels time.